learn-co-curriculum/hs-coding-club-html/README.md

 ### Tell Me More About The Code

-Every single web site in existence is made up of at least two different programming langues - HTML and CSS.
+Every single website in existence is made up of at least two different programming langues - HTML and CSS.
 HTML, which stands for hypertext markup language, is a language that defines the content of the page.
 It's a programming way of marking the specific title of your page, images, articles, lists, etc. This is useful for Google to know what search keywords should display our website.
-CSS, which stands for Cascading Stylesheets, is the language used for styling a website.
+CSS, which stands for Cascading Style Sheets, is the language used for styling a website.
 We use CSS to change font colors and styles, as well as layout and positioning of different items on the page.
 Without these two languages, websites wouldn't look the way they look or deliver content to us the way they do.
 Pretty powerful stuff.
-Today, we're just focusing on HTMl
+Today, we're just focusing on HTML

 What if we want to write our own website using HTML?
 The first thing that we need to do is create our own directory to store our code in Nitrous.